zydou/arti/doc/dev/notes/memory-limit.md

        self.local_quota += usize;
        if local quota too big, call tracker.release

+  /// An Account is a handle.
+All clones refer to the same underlying conceptual Account. impl Clone for Account

   impl Drop for Account
     decrement participation_clones
     if zero, forget the account (subtracting its PRecord.used from TrackerInner_used)